 Cake cutting & dancing | The State Room

 Now it was time for a bit of glitz to go with the glamour!

 Scott and Harriet are savvy as well as stylish and tasked their ushers with moving the moongate after the ceremony so that it could double up as a backdrop for their cake.
 Some of the candles were moved too and the cake was displayed proudly on an ornate gold table.
 It’s so nice to see a cake display getting as much consideration as the cake itself.

 And then it was time to hit the dancefloor – white spotlit, of course, complete with a gold ‘S&H’ monogram.

 Bride’s Dress: Suzanne Neville | Bride’s shoes: Jimmy Choo | Groomsmen suits: Jack Bunneys Tailors | Hair: Alexander Wedding Belles | MakeUp: Lynsey Jess | Florals: Julie Anna Flowers | Frames for floral arch & table centres: Honeybees | Signage: Nerissa Eve Weddings | Cake, Doughnuts & Macarons: Amelia Rose

-Then I think you’ll enjoy checking out this page about wedding photography at Rushton Hall.
+Then I think you’ll enjoy this page about all things wedding photography at Rushton Hall.
 There’s lots more eye candy over there!